amritrajck/Summer-Internship-2018/README.md

 ## Amritraj Singh:
 ### Updates until July 19th:

-* Configured ManageIQ ruuning in a Docker container on local Linux system.
+* Configured ManageIQ running in a Docker container on the local Linux system.
 * Deployed virtual machine on EC2 and successfully added and configured it as a provider in ManageIQ.
-* Tried adding a GCE provider as well, however, couldn't beacuse of an error.
+* Tried adding a GCE provider as well, however, couldn't because of an error.
 * Successfully installed Selenium over VNC to get my system configured for the testing environment.
-However, platform limitations have refrained me from deploying the MnageIQ container within the selenium server.
-So, I'd be swwitching to a more suitable platform (Fedora), to solve this particular issue.
+However, platform limitations have refrained me from deploying the ManageIQ container within the selenium server.
+So, I'd be switching to a more suitable platform (Fedora), to solve this particular issue.
 * Acquired a theoretical understanding of widgets, models and usage of Pytest framework for running integration tests on ManageIQ.